razimandom/githubRepository/README.md

 4. Go to target folder that contain petronas-0.0.1-SNAPSHOT.war file
 5. Run 'java -jar petronas-0.0.1-SNAPSHOT.war' from this folder
 6. Open http://localhost:8080/

+<b>How to test?</b>

+Spring boot will run test when building the .war file.
+If you want to run test manually, follow below steps.
+1. Clone this project
+2. Open Eclipse and import project as maven project
+3. Press CTRL+SHIFT+R to search java resource PetronasApplicationTests.java
+4. Open PetronasApplicationTests.java
+5. Right click PetronasApplicationTests.java then run as JUnit Test

 <b>Admin credential:</b>